Get Discussions

 Since 2020, Get Involved has committed to publishing the findings of each Conference, fostering dialogue among institutions, the market, academia, and youth.

-The 8th ECB Simulation Conference hosted 140 young participants, primarily undergraduate students with backgrounds in economics, law, and international relations.
-The main sessions were held from November 22 to November 25, 2024.
+The 9th ECB Simulation Conference for university students hosted 143 young participants, primarily undergraduate students with backgrounds in economics, law, and international relations.
+The main sessions were held from November 21 to November 24, 2026.

-The topics discussed at the 8th ECB Simulation Conference included:
+The topics discussed at the 9th ECB Simulation Conference for university students included:

 To download the findings of the ECB Simulation Conferences, please click the button below: